 I completed my undergraduate studies in German and Mathematics at UMIST followed by a PGCE at the University of Strathclyde.
 After a brief period of teaching both German and Mathematics in secondary schools I taught German and English for Academic Purposes at The University of Leeds Language Centre for a number of years before completing an MA in Applied Translation Studies (German and Italian).
 Since 2012 I have been based in the German department where my main responsibility is for the translation modules.

 My current project focuses on the experiences of German prisoners of war in the UK during the First World War and the legacy of their captivity.
-I am working with the Heritage Lottery Funded Craven and the First World War project to create public engagement activities linked to the First World War prisoner of war camp in Skipton.
+I work closely with Craven Museum and Skipton Library and during the First World War centenary I collaborated with the Heritage Lottery Funded Craven and the First World War project to create public engagement activities linked to the First World War prisoner of war camp in Skipton.

-I am leading a team of translators to produce an English version of a book written by German prisoners of war in Skipton during the First World War.
+I led a team of translators to produce an English version of a book written by German prisoners of war in Skipton during the First World War.

-German Prisoners of the Great War: Captivity in a Yorkshire Camp (Pen & Sword, forthcoming 2020)
+German Prisoners of the Great War: Captivity in a Yorkshire Camp (Pen & Sword, 9 February 2021)

 Anne Buckley.
 Paper kites and a red balloon: Coping strategies of German POWs awaiting release.
 1918-2018: An International Conference, University of Wolverhampton, 6-8 September 2018.

 Anne Buckley.
 Sherlock Holmes, Saint-Saëns and Schlagball: An analysis of the motivations for the camp activities of officer POWs in WWI using Raikeswood Camp, Skipton as a case study.
 New Research in Military History Conference, University of Cambridge, 17-18 November 2017.